world leaders urged to “save mankind”

-The world must act now to “save humanity” from the catastrophic impacts of global warming, urged the UN Secretary General before world leaders gathered in Glasgow for the much anticipated COP26 on climate.
+The world must act now to “save humanity” from the catastrophic impacts of global warming, urged the UN secretary general on Monday before world leaders gathered in Glasgow for the long-awaited COP26 on climate.

-“It is time to say + Enough +”, launched Antonio Guterres in front of more than a hundred leaders from all continents, including the American Joe Biden, the Indian Narendra Modi or the French Emmanuel Macron.
+“It is time to say + Enough +,” said Antonio Guterres in front of around 120 leaders from all continents and thousands of delegates and observers.

 “Enough of brutalizing biodiversity.
 Enough of killing ourselves with carbon.
 Enough of treating nature like a toilet.
 Enough of burning and drilling and extracting ever deeper.
 We dig our own graves,” he said. hammered, denouncing our “addiction to fossil fuels”.

-“Our children, unborn children and their children (…), if we fail, they will not forgive us”, he insisted, repeating the accusations of “blah blah” addressed by the young muse Swedish Greta Thunberg to world leaders.
+“Our children, the unborn children and their children (…), if we fail, they will not forgive us”, he insisted, repeating the accusations of “blah blah” addressed recently by the activist Swedish Greta Thunberg to world leaders.

+The face of the youth climate movement and many other young people made the trip to Glasgow to put pressure on the leaders.
+In an online petition that has passed one million signatures, they call for “tackling the climate emergency.
+Not next year.
+Not next month.
+Now”.
+Summarizing their grievances with a single word: “treason”.

 Observers hoped that the meeting over the weekend of the leaders of the G20, which accounts for nearly 80% of global greenhouse gas emissions, would give a strong impetus to this Scottish COP postponed for a year due to the Covid -19.